trs1323/SmiteWallpapers/README.md

-# Getting Started with Create React App
+# Smite Wallpapers

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made to make it easier to find smite wallpapers.
+They are hosted on the orignal site but there was no way to browse skins.
+So this site grabs all the card art and sorts it so you can browse wallpapers.
+Built with React.

 ## Available Scripts